awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-headless-python.md

 # Notebook execution Python samples<a name="emr-managed-notebooks-headless-python"></a>

-The following code example is a Boto3 \(Python AWS SDK\) file called `demo.py` that shows the notebook execution APIs\.
+The following code example is an SDK for Python \(Boto3\) file called `demo.py` that shows the notebook execution APIs\.

 For information about the EMR API NotebookExecution actions, see [EMR API Actions\.](https://docs.aws.amazon.com/emr/latest/APIReference/API_Operations.html)